steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-Switches-Using-SVGs.md

 |ArrowR|transform|``translate ($(12-t*20))``|
 |ArrowR|fill|``hsla(154,40%,50%,$(1-t*0.9))``|

-**Description:** The switch blinks periodically in green and round brackets are moving from the outside to the inside when you hold the mouse over the switch while the switch is in the off state.
+**Description:** The switch blinks periodically in green and round brackets are moving from the outside to the inside when you hold the mouse over the switch while the switch is in the on state.
 The 'r' property describes the radius of the 'Circle' element.
 A negative value for 'r' must be avoided with ``math.abs``.